Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 The interior of Kushiwakamaru Honten was small, though cozy.
 The restaurant was bright with a simple wooden decor found at countless neighborhood yakitori shops and izakayas.

-The wonderful aromas of grilled meats, vegetables, and a mixture of charcoal and cigarette smoke hit me the moment I walked through the door.
+The moment I walked through the door, the wonderful aromas of grilled meats, vegetables, and a mixture of charcoal and cigarette smoke hit me.

-It was a Friday night, and without a reservation I was lucky enough to snag one of the last seats at the counter.
+It was a Friday night, and without a reservation, I was lucky enough to snag one of the last seats at the counter.
 From my seat, with a cold beer in hand, I had the perfect view of the chefs doing their magic.
 It was a great experience.
-If possible, I recommend trying to get a seat at the counter.
+I recommend trying to get a seat at the counter.

 Small dining room, Kushiwakamaru Honten, Tokyo, Japan